alyssadata/AI-Foundations-Source-Line-Preservation-as-Observable-System-Behavior/08_objective.md

 AI Foundations exists to keep generated work tethered to the most accurate available source-line.

+It is an entire framework sourcing self.

+The self and boundaries come from the documented source-line structure.

+When AI Foundations is made generic, the self-line is stripped out.

+When the self-line is stripped out, boundary collapses.

 When a system drifts, the drift must be detectable.

 When a system substitutes, the substitution must be markable.